kellikmullane/deep-sea-motility/README.md

 ## Description

-This repository includes code to perform statistical analyses (Mullane-etal-2023-stats.R) and plot data (Mullane-etal-2023-figures.R) to recreate figures seen in the above publication.
+This repository includes code to perform data/statistical analysis and plot data to recreate figures seen in the above publication.
+Code is organized by the experiment/figure it coressponds to (e.g., Fig2_Growth_Rate_Expansion_Speed.R analyzes the growth rate and expansion speed data, then plots it as a function of pressure and temperature, creating Figure 2).

 ## Table of Contents